masakhane-io/masakhanePreprocessor/african-stopwords/README.md

 ## Contributing
 1. Fork the repository
 2. Go to the  `.txt` file of your language tag in the `languages` folder.
 Consult [LANGUAGE-TABLE.md](LANGUAGE-TABLE.md) for the tag of your language.
+If the file isn't there, please create one.
 3. Edit the file: add more stopwords for your language or delete the wrong ones.
 4. Submit your pull request for merging.